5 things to know for January 11: Jayme Closs, shutdown, Cohen, China, fertility

 - Missing 13-year-old Jayme Closs found alive in Wisconsin

-- 5 things to know for October 18: Saudi Arabia, deficit, campus attack, Jayme Closs
+- 5 things to know for January 10: Shutdown, Manafort, Saudi teen, Congo election

-- Aunt to missing girl Jayme Closs: We will never stop looking

-- Man stole girl's underwear from missing teen Jayme Closs' home, police say